Atlas/Seaboard Comics

-Atlas/Seaboard is the term comic book historians and collectors use to refer to the 1970s line of comics published as Atlas Comics by the American company Seaboard Periodicals, to differentiate from the 1950s' Atlas Comics, a predecessor of Marvel Comics.
+Atlas/Seaboard Comics is a line of comic books published by the American company Seaboard Periodicals in the 1970s.
+Though the line was published under the brand Atlas Comics, comic book historians and collectors refer to it as Atlas/Seaboard Comics to differentiate it from the 1950s Atlas Comics, which became Marvel Comics.
 Seaboard was located on Fifth Avenue in Manhattan, New York City.

 History

 Company creation

 Marvel Comics founder and Magazine Management publisher Martin Goodman left Marvel in 1972, having sold the company in 1968.
 He created Seaboard Periodicals, which opened its office on June 24, 1974, to compete in a field then dominated by Marvel and DC Comics.
 Goodman hired Warren Publishing veteran Jeff Rovin to edit the color comic-book line, and writer-artist Larry Lieber, brother of Marvel editor-in-chief Stan Lee, as editor of Atlas' black-and-white comics magazines.

 Rovin said in 1987 he became involved after answering an ad in The New York Times:

-Lieber later became editor of the color comics following Rovin's departure.
+Lieber became editor of the color comics following Rovin's departure.
 Steve Mitchell was the comics' production manager, and John Chilly the black-and-white magazines' art director.
 Goodman offered an editorial position to Roy Thomas, who had recently stepped down as Marvel Comics editor-in-chief, but Thomas turned it down, recalling in 1981 that, "[I] didn't have any faith in his lasting it out.
-The field was too shaky for a new publisher".
+The field was too shaky for a new publisher."